Trains, boats and planes: How Kim Jong Un travels abroad

 Luxury cars

-In March 2018, Mr Kim travelled to the Chinese capital Beijing via train but used his personal Mercedes-Benz S-Class to travel within the city.
+In March 2018, Mr Kim travelled to the Chinese capital Beijing via train, but used his personal Mercedes-Benz S-Class to travel within the city.

-According to South Korean daily JoongAng Ilbo, the car was specially transported on board the leader's train.
+According to South Korean daily JoongAng Ilbo, the car was specially transported on board the train.

 Mr Kim's favoured S-Class model was prominent during the 2018 inter-Korean summit at Panmunjom, when he drove across the border with bodyguards running alongside.